getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 `Bar.prototype = Foo.prototype` doesn't create a new object for `Bar.prototype` to be linked to.
 It just makes `Bar.prototype` be another reference to `Foo.prototype`, which effectively links `Bar` directly to **the same object as** `Foo` links to: `Foo.prototype`.
 This means when you start assigning, like `Bar.prototype.myLabel = ...`, you're modifying **not a separate object** but *the* shared `Foo.prototype` object itself, which would affect any objects linked to `Foo.prototype`.
 This is almost certainly not what you want.
 If it *is* what you want, then you likely don't need `Bar` at all, and should just use only `Foo` and make your code simpler.

 `Bar.prototype = new Foo()` **does in fact** create a new object which is duly linked to `Foo.prototype` as we'd want.
 But, it used the `Foo(..)` "constructor call" to do it.
-If that function has any side-effects (such as logging, changing state, registering against other objects, **adding data properties to `this`**, etc), those side-effects happen at the time of this linking (and likely against the wrong object!), rather than only when the eventual `Bar()` "descendents" are created, as would likely be expected.
+If that function has any side-effects (such as logging, changing state, registering against other objects, **adding data properties to `this`**, etc.), those side-effects happen at the time of this linking (and likely against the wrong object!), rather than only when the eventual `Bar()` "descendents" are created, as would likely be expected.

 So, we're left with using `Object.create(..)` to make a new object that's properly linked, but without having the side-effects of calling `Foo(..)`.
 The slight downside is that we have to create a new object, throwing the old one away, instead of modifying the existing default object we're provided.

 It would be *nice* if there was a standard and reliable way to modify the linkage of an existing object.
-Prior to ES6, there's a non-standard and not fully-cross-browser way, via the `.__proto__` property, which is setable.
+Prior to ES6, there's a non-standard and not fully-cross-browser way, via the `.__proto__` property, which is settable.
 ES6 adds a `Object.setPrototypeOf(..)` helper utility, which does the trick in a standard and predictable way.

 Compare the pre-ES6 and ES6-standardized techniques for linking `Bar.prototype` to `Foo.prototype`, side-by-side: